brandon133/vim/README.md

 *  Do you need ZWS?
 Try: &amp;#8203; &amp;#x200b; <200b>, utf-8 is e2808b

-* My font setup: I'm on a MBP 15" 2015+ and use SF Mono 10pt.
-I can only do this on a light background (solarized-light is my preferred.)
-With dark backgrounds (Tomorrow-Night-Blue, iceberg, nord), I need to increase the font size to 12pt.
-My other favorite font is IBM Plex Mono, it's beautiful for printing and browsers but at smaller sizes (10pt), the Mac fonts are more readable.
+* My font setup: I'm on a MBP 15" 2015+ and use SF Mono 10pt on Solarized Light.

 Windows doesn't seem to render digraphs and special fonts correctly unless you do:
 (Put this in local _vimrc)

     set renderoptions=type:directx